H. Upmann: Establishment

 H. Upmann is among the oldest cigar brands in existence.
 In 1843, banker Hermann Dietrich Upmann (16 May 1816 – 1894) arrived in Havana, Cuba, to arrange business affairs for the firm of Gravenhorst & Co., an importing and exporting firm located in Bremen, Germany.
 Seeing the potential for further importing opportunities, Upmann purchased a local cigar factory.
 The factory, located at 85 San Miguel Street, Havana, began producing cigars under the H. Upmann brand in 1844.
 At the same time, he began a banking business, initially catering to tobacco dealers and manufacturers.

+H. Upmann had a tobacco factory on Avenida Carlos III called "La Madama."

 Hermann Upmann retired in 1890, and was succeeded by his nephew, Heinrich Upmann, who continued operating the business with his partners Heinrich Runken and Theodore Garbade, until his death in 1914.
 Heinrich Upmann was in turn succeeded by Hermann and Albert (Alberto) Upmann, nephews of Heinrich.
-By 1900, H. Upmann cigar manufacturing had moved to a large building located at 159-169 Paseo de Tacon (later renamed Avenida Carlos III) in Havana, sited between Calle Belascoin and Avenida Carlos III (Tercero).
+By 1900, H. Upmann cigar manufacturing had moved to a large building located at 159-169 Paseo de Tacón (later renamed Avenida Carlos III) in Havana, sited between Calle Belascoin and Avenida Carlos III (Tercero).
 The H. Upmann Bank was at Calle Mercaderes Amargura 1–3 in Havana.

 Upmann is sometimes credited with the invention of packaging cigars in cedar boxes to give to their customers.
 These original boxes were labelled with the H. Upmann name and contained other manufacturers' cigars, most likely as an advertisement for the operation, until the Upmanns bought their own cigar factory in 1844: the famous H. Upmann Factory, now known as the José Martí Factory, in Havana.

 Through the late 1800s, the H. Upmann brand gained international recognition at various exhibitions and won seven gold medals which still carry the lithographed art on today's H. Upmann boxes, along with Hermann Upmann's original signature.
 In North America, Charles Landau became the exclusive agent for H. Upmann cigars for many years.